5 Steps for Selecting the Right ERP System for Your Business

 • Support services.
 What does ongoing support and collaboration look like?
 Will it be the same consistent team who knows our organization, nuances, and history?

-Once leaders have done due diligence to prioritize their company’s needs, determine who within the organization will help, and identify which systems and vendors are best to meet business goals, it’s time to decide.
+Once leaders have done due diligence to prioritize their company’s needs, determined who in the organization will help, and identified which systems and vendors are best to meet business goals, then it’s time to decide.

-However, there is one more key area to consider:
+However, there are more key questions to consider, including:

 We understand how important it is for your ERP implementation to be successful